What is cancer?

 At Curve we focus on self-help for cancer patients and their supporters.
 The things they can do alongside their medical team to help them do as well as possible.
 We are a group of cancer experts from different fields and our aim is to help patients optimize their treatment.
 Curve looks at what lifestyle changes and complementary and emerging therapies might be added to your response to cancer – the aim is to help you beat the average by a long way, whatever your position.

-To help yourself with cancer, you need to understand what cancer is.
+To help yourself with cancer, you need to understand what is cancer.
 This is no mean feat as cancer is complicated.
 Why?
 Because cancer is a genetic disease involving DNA mutation.
 It is uncontrolled cell growth that is unleashed by mistakes in our DNA.
 In normal cells, DNA carefully regulates cell life, growth and death.
 In cancer, these controls no longer work allowing cancerous cells to grow unchecked and ultimately spread to other parts of the body.

 As humans, we try to protect ourselves and live as long as possible.
 We look for things that can harm us and avoid them.
 Cancer is similar – it follows a Darwinian path of survival.
 Cancer too seeks immortality by avoiding the body’s checks and balances – the irony is that cancer’s success is really a failure as unchecked growth ultimately leads to its own death.